 - 1 cup heavy cream

-- 1. Heat the milk, 1/4 cup sugar, and vanilla seeds and pod in a heavy saucepan over medium heat, stirring occasionally to dissolve the sugar and break up the vanilla seeds, until it registers 175°F (80°C) on a candy or deep-fry thermometer.
+- 1. In a heavy saucepan over medium heat, warm the milk, 1/4 cup sugar, and vanilla seeds and pod, stirring occasionally, until the sugar dissolves and the mixture registers 175°F (80°C) on a candy or deep-fry thermometer, 3 to 5 minutes.

-- 2. Meanwhile, using an electric mixer or a whisk, beat the remaining sugar with the yolks until the mixture turns pale yellow and thickens so that it falls away in ribbons, about 2 minutes with an electric mixer or 4 minutes with a whisk.
+- 2. Meanwhile, using a stand mixer or a whisk, beat the remaining sugar with the yolks until the mixture turns pale yellow and thickens so that it falls away in ribbons, about 2 minutes with an electric mixer or 4 minutes with a whisk.

 - 3. Slowly whisk 1/2 cup hot milk from pan into the beaten yolks.
 Then gradually whisk the yolk mixture into the hot milk in the saucepan.

 - 4. Stirring constantly, heat the mixture over medium-low heat until it registers 180°F (82°C), 8 to 10 minutes.

 - 5. Remove the saucepan from the heat and strain the custard into a plastic or nonreactive metal bowl.
 Stir in the cream.
 Retrieve the vanilla pod from the strainer and add it to the custard.
 Place the bowl of custard in a larger bowl of ice water to quickly bring the custard to room temperature.

 - 6. Cover and refrigerate the custard until it is no more than 40°F, 4 to 8 hours.